foodcoopshop/foodcoopshop.github.io/en/deposit.md

 ## Financial Report "Deposit"

-In the **financial report pawn**, only these clearing payments appear, not the empty-container returns.
+In the **financial report**, only these clearing payments appear, not the empty-container returns.

 ## Deposit balance in members overview